It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 7. Sticky Tapes

-Sticky tapes are also handy for getting rid of Asian lady beetles.
-Use them to trap the beetles and then dispose of them.
+Sticky tape is also helpful in getting rid of Asian lady beetles.
+You can use it to trap the beetles and then dispose of them.

-Just put the sticky tape around window sills and other areas where you think the beetles like to flock.
+Therefore, use sticky tape around the window sills and other areas where the beetles like to flock.

 8. Cloves